apostrophecms/moog/README.md

 `moog` works in the browser, provided that `async` and `lodash` are already global in the browser. `moog` defines itself as `window.moog`.
 Currently it is not set up for use with browserify but this would be trivial to arrange.

 ## Changelog

+0.1.4: allow setting `extend` to `false` to explicitly turn off `defaultBaseClass` for a particular type.
+Also corrected the unit test for `defaultBaseClass` (the feature worked, but the test was wrong).

 0.1.3: never pass `options` to `afterConstruct`.
 We formerly were correctly leaving it off in the async case, but passing it in the sync case.